SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 * *Function*: Bouncy

-## Multiblock
+## Untargeted

+This content is ideas that we may want to implement in the future, but there is no set version targeted.

+### Smeltery

+New features related to the smeltery, foundry, and fluids.

-### Inverted Channels
+#### Inverted Channels

 * Slimesteel and Cinderslime can make channels and faucets.
 * They work identically to seared/scorched channels/faucet except for one small difference: downwards pouring is replaced with upwards pouring.

-### Smeltery interface
+#### Smeltery interface

 * Allows accessing the UI fluid tank
 * Comparator signal for tank level
 * On pulse, switches fluid order (bottom to top?
 Top to bottom?)

+### Soul Forge
+<div class="hatnote" markdown=1>
+Main page: [Soul Forge](soul-forge).
+</div>

+The soul forge is a planned multiblock for late game tool, modifier, and material crafting.
+We currently plan to turn this concept into an official addon after most of the core features are done in the base mod.
+As such, at earliest this will target 1.21.1 if not 26.1.
+For more information, see [Soul Forge](soul-forge).

 ### Sublimery

-The sublimery is currently targeted for release near the [Soul Forge](#soul-forge) build, as we do not believe its current design can stand on its own without the system it was designed to fuel.
+The sublimery has gone through a few iterations, most recently as a multiblock to get XP for the [Soul Forge](#soul-forge), as its current design may not stand on its own without the system it was designed to fuel.
+It is undecided whether to keep it as part of the soul forge, revamp it for Tinkers' or scrap it entirely.

+Features of the sublimery:

 * Upside-down smeltery unlocked at the beginning of the end.
-* Created using slimestone (slime on end stone) and slimesteel/king's slime/queen's slime (undecided).
+* Created using slimestone (slime on end stone) and slimesteel/cinderslime/queen's slime/knightslime (undecided).
 * Third variant of the multiblock melting structure, after the smeltery and foundry.
 * Will support melting entities into gaseous experience instead of transitional entity melting.
 * Will likely not support alloying (smeltery exclusive) or byproducts (foundry exclusive).
 * Will likely have the same ore output rate as smelteries, though it will be configurable in case a modpack wishes it to be higher.

-### Soul Oven

-The soul oven is a reimagining of the high oven from [Tinkers' Steelworks](https://www.curseforge.com/minecraft/mc-mods/tinkers-steelworks).
-The oven will have many similar core mechanics, including:

-* Instead of being heated using liquid fuels, it will use specific solid fuels.
-The choice of fuel may impact the melting result.
-* The oven won't immediately heat up, rather it heats up over time.
-Once heated, it can easily reach temperatures and speeds higher than lava or blazing blood.
-* The oven has several additional slots for "additives".
-These will work on a similar system to the part builder or [soul forge](#soul-forge) to map items into "materials" for changing the melting result.

-We are still considering how this design best fits into the mod, and into the design of the [soul forge](#soul-forge).

-### Soul Forge
-<div class="hatnote" markdown=1>
-Main page: [Soul Forge](soul-forge).
-</div>

-The soul forge is a planned multiblock for late game tool, modifier, and material crafting.
-The soul forge at earliest will come in 1.21.
-For more information, see [Soul Forge](soul-forge).

-## Tools
+### Tools

-### Halberds
+#### Halberds
 <div class="hatnote">Earliest 1.21, may wait for 1.21.11</div>

 * Tinkers' Construct implementation of the new vanilla spears.